konradbender/icu-predictions/README.md

 over the entire dataset.
 ## Predictions of necessary tests

-First, I the patients' records to train classifiers that will predict if a patient will need some test of not.
+First, the patients' records are used to train classifiers that will predict if a patient will need some test of not.
 For this, I used a [Gradient Boosted Classifier](https://en.wikipedia.org/wiki/Gradient_boosting) to determine probabilities that a patient will use the test.
 The Receiver Operator Curve can be seen below.